Fatpandac/arthas/site/docs/en/doc/logger.md

 ### Speecify classloader to update logger level

-By default，logger command will be executed under SystemClassloader, if the application is a traditional `war`, or using spring boot fat jar, then it needs to specify classloader。
+By default, logger command will be executed under SystemClassloader, if the application is a traditional `war`, or using spring boot fat jar, then it needs to specify classloader。

-You can first use `sc -d yourClassName` to check specified classloader hashcode，then specify classloader when updating logger level:
+You can first use `sc -d yourClassName` to check specified classloader hashcode, then specify classloader when updating logger level:

 ```bash
 [arthas@2062]$ logger -c 2a139a55 --name ROOT --level debug